codalab/codalab-worksheets/docs/Externalization.md

 In this case, it would be inefficient to copy every bundle upload to a separate bundle store.
 Additionally, using `--link` would make debugging easier by allowing users to directly mutate the underlying files that a bundle is associated with.

+!!! note
+    The `--link` functionality is not enabled by default on CodaLab installations.
+Read [Server setup](#server-setup) for more information on how to enable it.

 ### CLI usage

 Here is an example of using the link functionality: